Table of Contents

 In the default NetShield 6000 Series configuration, no login credentials are enabled for the local console.

-This connection could be made via a local switch using standard Ethernet cables, as shown in the illustration below.
+This network connection could be made via a local switch using standard Ethernet cables, as shown in the illustration below.

 Connection to an ISP for Internet AccessFor access to the public Internet, another 6000 Series Ethernet interface should be selected for connection to an ISP.
 For example, G2 could be selected, although another available interface could be used instead.